Death of NSF soldier Gavin Chan affected morale on the ground: Senior commanders

 “I prepped my vehicle and was ready to go any time,” he said.
 “So when I got the call, everything was loaded up and we moved off to the airfield to bring the medical officer to the helicopter to bring him to the site of the accident.”

-Private Kok said he took about five minutes to get from the camp to the airfield, where a helicopter was waiting to transport the medic to the scene.
+Private Kok said he took about five minutes to get from the camp to the airfield, where a helicopter was waiting to transport the medical officer to the scene.
 As it was an emergency, he was given authorisation to go beyond the speed limit for the 2km journey.

 The full-time National Serviceman said his parents rang him up “the day it went on the news”.